Medical Treatments Using Mesenchymal Stem Cells - MSCs

 MSC Isolated From Fat Tissue

 Fat tissue contain MSCs in relatively high concentration.
 The tissue is processed by enzymatic or microscopical removal of non-cellular parts.
 This cellular end product is called Stromal Vascular Fraction (SVF).
-Treatment with SVF can be efficient for treating certain areas and diseases.
-However, the amount of MSCs it contains is limited.
+SVF has been examined in early clinical research for certain areas and diseases; these findings are preliminary.
+In addition, the amount of MSCs it contains is limited.
 Expansion of MSCs (increasing their cell count in the laboratory) is relatively straightforward.
 However, this process drastically complicates the clinical application because it impacts the risk profile as well.
 Due to this fact, this process is highly restricted in all developed countries.
-The benefit of getting more MSCs is not coupled to obtaining a high cell count, but rather with their viability and their secretion profile.
+Research suggests that the decisive factor may not be a high cell count as such, but rather the viability and the secretion profile of the cells.

-All this knowledge lead the scientists of our German Stem Cell Clinic to offer a new generation of Stem Cell treatments: The Stem Cell Secretome.
-The secretome contains high concentrations of active components, e.g. growth factors and cytokines, responsible for their regenerative powers.
+All this knowledge lead the scientists of our German Stem Cell Clinic to pursue a different approach to Stem Cell treatments: The Stem Cell Secretome.
+The secretome contains active components, e.g. growth factors and cytokines, which are being studied in laboratory research as possible mediators of the regenerative effects observed in preclinical models.

-ANOVA is the first clinic in Europe to apply Stem Cell Secretome Therapy for patients from all over the world.
+ANOVA applies Stem Cell Secretome Therapy for patients from all over the world.
 For more information on secretome (stem cell-based) treatments, please feel free to contact us.

 Stem Cell Therapies sorted by stem cell type (source tissue) and product